gutierr3z/pliable_flex/README.md

 ```
 <div class="red">my content</div>
 ```
-All these color settings are inside the debugging files which need to be commented out in order to apply your own brand or look and feel.
+All these color settings are inside the debugging files which need to be commented out before you apply your own brand or look and feel.

 #### Turning off the Debugging Colors